RudraCEO13/SECURE-RUDRAX-TECHNOLOGIES-STUDIO/README.md

 * Active Developer Hub: Telegram - https://t.me/RudraXStudio

 --------------------------------------------------------------------------------
-5. DIGITAL OPEN-SOURCE LICENSE & VERIFICATION (GITHUB COMPLIANT)
+5. DIGITAL PROPRIETARY LICENSE & RIGHTS (GITHUB ENFORCED)
 --------------------------------------------------------------------------------
-This document serves as an official declaration of independent production rights:
+This document serves as an official declaration of exclusive proprietary rights:
-1. Public utility assets published under this banner are protected and governed by the terms of the open-source MIT License.
+1. Public utility assets, codebase, and frameworks published under this banner are strictly governed under a All Rights Reserved Proprietary License.
 2. The core layout logic, system optimization framework, and structural blueprints remain under the 100% exclusive digital ownership of Founder Rudra Parmar.
-3. No external entity has the legal right to clone, re-package, or commercially sell these utilities without explicit digital authorization from the founder.
+3. No external entity has the legal right to clone, re-package, redistribute, or commercially sell these utilities without explicit written digital authorization from the founder.
+Unauthorized usage will face instant DMCA takedown.

 ================================================================================
 [AUTHORIZATION NODE]